-mission for loss recovery.
-Techniques such as Forward Error Correction (FEC) can not be used in this setting, especially for low-bandwidth links, as it further increases the bandwidth required.
+Without channel aggregation the receiver can only receive a stream with negligible loss at the 64 kb/s rate.
+Higher bit-rate streams suffered more than 70% loss, and due to this high loss rate, the tests were prematurely terminated by Chariot.
+Note that the limited available bandwidth precludes use of retransmission for loss recovery.
+Techniques such as Forward Error Correction (FEC) cannot be used in this setting, especially for low-bandwidth links, as it further increases the bandwidth required.
 Such a high loss rate can severely degrade the perceived stream reception quality, making it unwatchable.
-Yet striping over just two links reduced the loss rate dramatically for the 128kb/s stream; every 128kb/s stream test completed with a loss rate of less than 0.1%.
-The 175kb/s streaming experiment with striping over two links was also terminated before completion due to high loss rate.
-Striping over four links was capable of sustaining a 256kb/s stream without significant packet loss.
-Figure 13 shows the streaming data loss rates.
-Observe that the data loss rate does not exceed 0.2% when dynamic link striping is performed.
+Yet striping over just two links reduced the loss rate dramatically for the 128 kb/s stream; every 128 kb/s stream test completed with a loss rate of less than 0.1%.
+The 175 kb/s streaming experiment with striping over two links was also terminated before completion due to high loss rate.
+Striping over four links was capable of sustaining a 256 kb/s stream without significant packet loss.